Last Updated on March 24, 2021 by Shaun Snapp

 - This, along with our experience, shows that they are stealing much of their IP.

-Small research projects are also often an attempt to simply skim off of our pre-existing research by extracting just the research conclusions.
+Small research projects are also often an attempt to skim off of our pre-existing research by extracting just the research conclusions.
 Most companies will not fund research.
-They want someone else to do the hard work, and then they come by and just skim the conclusions.
+They want someone else to do the hard work, and then they come by and skim the conclusions.
 This is why there is only a very small amount of actual research produced in the IT space.
-Companies will spend hundreds of millions of dollars on IT implementations, often without good information for what they should implement, but they have only a very tiny budget for research, most of which is allocated to three firms — Gartner, Forrester or IDG.
+Companies will spend hundreds of millions of dollars on IT implementations, often without good information for what they should implement.
+Still, they have only a very tiny budget for research, most of which is allocated to three firms — Gartner, Forrester or IDG.
 None of which produce independent research.

 Not Supporting Consulting, Analyst Firms or Hedge Funds